UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 the ice.
 The dataset used in this analysis contains measurements of ice thickness at various established monitoring stations in the Canadian Arctic on a weekly basis.
-Using exploratory data analysis (EDA) we determined that the data are skewed.
-We decided to use a hypothesis test for independence of a difference in medians using permutation for our analysis.
+Using exploratory data analysis (EDA) we determined that the data is right skewed.
+This informed our decision to compare the median ice thicknesses for 1984 and 1996 using a hypothesis test for independence for difference in medians using permutation for our analysis.

 # Methods